voicebase/voicebase-docs/docs/how-to-guides/search.md

 VoiceBase can search across uploaded media documents **and** related results and metadata.
 This is intended for light use.
 We recommend building your own search if you have many end users.

+## Examples

 ** Note: Export your api `TOKEN` prior to running any of the following examples.

 ```bash
 export TOKEN='Your Api Token'
 ```

-## How to Use It
+### Simple Search

 To execute a search, make a GET request to the “media” collection with a “query” parameter.

-### Simple Search

 For example, to look for media where the word "bill" is relevant:

 ```bash
 curl https://apis.voicebase.com/v2-beta/media?query=bill \